oscarcederberg/dmenu-con-knos/README.md

 dmenu is an efficient dynamic menu for X. This contains patches that I've added from suckless.org.

 ## Patches
-* border - Adds a border around dmenu with '-bw borderwidth'.
+* border - Adds a border around dmenu with `-bw borderwidth`.
 * center - Adds an option to center dmenu on screen with `-c`-flag.
-* lineheight - Adds an option to increase the height of dmenu with '-h height'-flag.
+* lineheight - Adds an option to increase the height of dmenu with `-h height`-flag.
-* lines below prompt - Adds the option to make dmenu list lines vertically below the prompt with '-l lines'-flag.
+* lines below prompt - Adds the option to make dmenu list lines vertically below the prompt with `-l lines`-flag.

 ## Installation
 ```